How to Break In, Initialize, and Configure a Cisco Router

 For the Cisco 2000/2500/2600/3000/4000/4500 Series Routers

 We're going to see how to break in, initialize, and configure a Cisco router.
 The scenario is that you own a router that contains some unknown configuration.
-You can't get into it, so we will connect a console cable so we can bypass the usual startup process and get into the system.
-We will re-initialize it, restoring it to the factory defaults, and letting us set new passwords and set up a new configuration.
+You can't get into it, so we will connect a console cable so we can bypass the usual startup process and enter the system configuration interface.
+We will re-initialize it, restoring it to the factory defaults.
+Then we will set new passwords and set up a new configuration.

 The following sequence will work on the 2000, 2500, 2600,

 3000, 4000 and 4500 series of Cisco routers.

 With some limitations, you could use it on other Cisco models.

 You will need to pay very close attention to the

 Also note that password recovery on a Cisco Catalyst switch is entirely different!

 Yes, Cisco commands can be abbreviated.

 My personal taste is to type enough of them to be

 tab key to